mia-platform/documentation/docs/marketplace/add_to_marketplace/contributing_overview.md

 ##### With the CMS

-It is be possible to add images using dedicated input fields:
+It is possible to add images using dedicated input fields:

 ![upload-images](img/cms-upload-image.png) ![upload-images](img/cms-upload-supported-by-image.png)